huijiewei/resolid/packages/remix-plugins/README.md

 > Vercel project Framework Preset needs to be set to Vite, Node.js Version needs to be set to 20.x
 >
 > If you are using a monorepo structure, please set the Root Directory to the project directory that needs to be deployed, and then customize the relevant commands.
-The configuration of [Resolid Remix](https://github.com/huijiewei/resolid-remix) is as shown below
+The configuration of [Resolid](https://github.com/huijiewei/resolid) is as shown below
 > ![Vercel related settings](.github/assets/vercel-settings.png)

 ## Acknowledgment